Maximus8/wordpress-let-there-be-change--MAIN/wp-content/plugins/popup-by-supsystic/readme.txt

 WordPress Popup Plugin has a popup customization feature to make the final set based on several different opening animations.

-= Theme Builder =
+= Lead Theme Builder =

-Theme has many options to use to the advantage to make the website popups look good, like:
+Optin theme has many options to use to the advantage to make the website popups look good, like:

 * Background Overlay,
 * Popup Container,